Your FICO Score

 your credit history is just that, the history of your credit

 are not always accurate so it is every consumer's responsibility

-your credit score and/or your credit report from all three
+to get your credit score and/or your credit report from all

-credit reporting agencies.
-By the end of December 2005, credit
+three credit reporting agencies.
+By the end of December 2005,

-reporting agencies in all states will allow consumers, even
+credit reporting agencies in all states will allow consumers,

-though they have not been declined credit, to receive one
+even though they have not been declined credit, to receive

 In the event that you discover outdated or incorrect information

 on your credit report.
 Since these errors can have a negative

 effect upon your chances of getting a mortgage or any other